mesolitica/malaya/xlnet/README.md

 ## Objective

 1. There is no multilanguage implementation of XLNET, and obviously no Bahasa Malaysia implemented.
-So we decided to train BERT from scratch and finetune using available dataset we have.
+So we decided to train XLNET from scratch and finetune using available dataset we have.
 [Dataset we use for pretraining](https://github.com/huseinzol05/Malaya-Dataset#dumping).

 2. Provide **SMALL** and **BASE** XLNet for Bahasa.
 Sorry we cannot provide **LARGE** size, we got hardware limitation.